shaShvat07/mst-/README.md

 - Ensure that the CUDA build of torch matches your system/CUDA runtime (listed above as +cu121).
 If running on CPU‑only, install the CPU build of torch and matching torchvision/torchaudio.
 - Standard library modules are bundled with Python and don’t require manual installation.

+## Running the code
+- Install the dependencies as mentioned above using pip
+- after that you can simply run the code in jupyter kernel one by one
+- after completing the training and inference, the results are stored in results folder